 Saturday and Jewish holidays – closed.

-I was quite surprised at how clean the market was.
+I was pretty surprised at how clean the market was.
 I expected a much worse experience.
-We found public restrooms at Berekhya 27 Street and they were reasonably clean as well.
+We found public restrooms at Berekhya 27 Street, and they were reasonably clean as well.

 At HaTikva Market

 Though it is not a big market, it has everything from produce to meats and spices.

 If we compare HaTikva Market versus Carmel Market, then HaTikva Market is considered by many as the cheaper one.
 Moreover, there are almost no tourists there.
 Thus you will mostly see locals arriving to buy food.